lisatwyw/resnet-copd/README.md

 Usage notes:
 1. On ROI inputs:

-- Filenames with character sequence im:-80 use Region ID A as inputs
+- Filenames with character sequence im:-80 use Region A as inputs
-- Filenames with character sequence im:-60 use Region ID B as inputs
+- Filenames with character sequence im:-60 use Region B as inputs
-- Filenames with character sequence im:-40 use Region ID C as inputs
+- Filenames with character sequence im:-40 use Region C as inputs

 2. Example explaining the coding scheme of filenames: